mastodon/documentation/Using-Mastodon/FAQ.md

 “Local” toots are from the server you signed up at.
 “Federated” are the all the toots your server knows about.
 (It's complicated, but short version is: “toots from people that you and other locals follow.”)

 #### What is the “fediverse”?
 Federated universe.
 The network of compatible social media servers such as Mastodon, Friendica, Hubzilla, Kroeg, PeerTube and more.
-Typically if you've got one account on a server in the fediverse, you can follow and befollowed by folks from other servers.
+Typically if you've got one account on a server in the fediverse, you can follow and be followed by folks from other servers.

 ## Federation